 In order to graduate on-time, students must successfully complete the following: 28 semester credit hours program, 28 credit hours in 32 weeks; 30 quarter credit hours program, 30 credits in 24 weeks.
+Course withdrawals, incompletions, and/or failures could lead to a change in the student's expected graduation date.
+Students will be notified of any change in their graduation date during their exit review with the education department.
 Students who do not meet all requirements to qualify for on-time graduation may be allowed to complete coursework after their scheduled graduation date; however, all graduation requirements must be met no later than the end of one additional Term of instruction or 150% of the enrollment period.

-- -Courses that a student withdraws from are considered in credits attempted toward the maximum time frame - -Students cannot receive VA benefits for the additional term.
+-Courses that a student withdraws from are considered in credits attempted toward the maximum time frame

+-Students cannot receive VA benefits for the additional term.